libretro/docs/docs/guides/controller-autoconfiguration.md

 # Joypad Auto Configuration

-## How does matching work?
+## How does RetroArch match controllers?

-RetroArch is shipped with a set of configuration files for the most common joypads.
-When you plug a joypad for the first time, we try to find a matching profile in our set.
+When you connect a new controller to RetroArch, the system attempts to automatically configure it by matching it to known profiles.
+This matching process is crucial for ensuring that your controller works correctly with various games and emulators.

-The matching algorithm considers three criteria:
+The matching algorithm considers several key factors:

-   - Device name
-   - Vendor ID
-   - Product ID
+- **Controller driver (input_driver)**: The software interface used to communicate with the controller.
+To use a specific driver, RetroArch must be configured accordingly by navigating to **Settings -> Drivers -> Controller**.
+- **Device Index (input_device)**: The name of the controller as recognized by the system.
+- **Vendor ID (input_vendor_id)**: A unique identifier assigned to the controller's manufacturer.
+- **Product ID (input_product_id)**: A specific identifier for the particular controller model.

-We compute a matching score for each configuration file based on these three factors.
-The profile with the highest score is chosen to configure the pad.
+RetroArch evaluates each of these factors against its database of controller profiles.
+It then calculates a matching score for each profile, with the highest-scoring profile being selected to configure the controller.

+It's important to note an exception involving the linuxraw driver.
+This driver uses an interface that does not provide Vendor ID (VID) and Product ID (PID) information.
+Instead, it only supplies a device name, which can be accessed using the `JSIOCGNAME` ioctl command from the Linux kernel.
+As a result, matching for controllers using the linuxraw driver relies more heavily on the device name rather than the usual vid:pid identifiers.

-**Note**: The **Vendor ID** and **Product ID** pair is often abbreviated as **vid:pid**.
+It's worth noting that the Vendor ID and Product ID pair is often abbreviated as "vid:pid" in technical discussions.

+This matching system allows RetroArch to support a wide range of controllers while minimizing the need for manual configuration in most cases.

 ## Why is it needed?